Handling datetime features with the DatetimeEncoder#

 Encoding the features#

-During the instantiation of the DatetimeEncoder, we specify that we want to extract the day of the week, and that we don’t want to extract anything finer than minutes.
-This is because we don’t want to extract seconds and lower units, as they are probably unimportant.
+During the instantiation of the DatetimeEncoder, we specify that we want to extract the day of the week, and that we don’t want to extract anything finer than hours.
+This is because we don’t want to extract minutes, seconds and lower units, as they are unimportant.

 from skrub import DatetimeEncoder